Latent Action Priors for Locomotion with Deep Reinforcement Learning: Method

 with

 where $a$ denote the actions, $\hat{a}$ the predictions from the autoencoder, and $a_l$ the actions in the latent space.

-For the remainder of the paper, we parameterize the non-linear encoders and decoders with one hidden layer with size $2a_l$ and use \emph{tanh} as activation function.
-We add a residual of the full action space to the decoded latent actions before the actions are applied as joint torque commands to the robot.
-The weighting factor for the full action residual is a hyperparameter of our approach (\autoref{tab:training_hps}).
+We parameterize the non-linear encoders and decoders with one hidden layer with size $2 \times \text{dim}(a_l)$ and use \emph{tanh} as activation function.
+We add a residual of the full action space to the decoded latent actions before the actions are applied as joint-level torque commands to the robot.
+The weighting factor for the full action residuals and the latent action dimensions are hyperparameters of our approach (\autoref{tab:training_hps}).

-\textbf{Expert demonstrations.} In order to demonstrate learning with little data we use \textit{a single gait cycle} from the locomotion as the expert demonstration, as determined by visual inspection.
-Refer to the accompanying website\footnote{\url{https://sites.google.com/view/latent-action-priors}} for the demonstrations.
-For the humanoid, for instance, this corresponds to one left and right footstep.
-The demonstrations contain the following number of data points (frames) for each environment: HalfCheetah (5), Ant (11), Humanoid (22), Unitree A1 (46), Unitree H1 (106).
-For Ant and HalfCheetah, we use experts from \cite{Raffin.} that have been optimized using open-loop oscillators.
-For humanoid, we train our own expert using off-policy DRL \cite{Kuznetsov.2020}.
-For Unitree A1 and Unitree H1, we take experts from the loco-mujoco benchmark environments \cite{AlHafez.2023}.
-There is no restriction to use more expert demonstration data in our method.
+\textbf{Expert demonstrations.} Our method relies on a dataset of state action pairs.
+To show learning from little and un-diverse data, we use 5 \textit{state transitions} for HalfCheetah, 11 for Ant, 22 for Humanoid, 46 for Unitree A1, and 106 for Unitree H1.
+These demonstrations have been obtained from a single gait cycle of the agents in the underlying environments (see \autoref{sec:results}).
+For Ant and HalfCheetah the experts have been designed using a simple open-loop controller \cite{Raffin.}, for humanoid we train our own expert using SAC \cite{Kuznetsov.2020}, and for Unitree A1 and H1, we use the experts from the loco-mujoco benchmark \cite{AlHafez.2023}.
+Please refer to the accompanying website for videos.

-\textbf{Policies.} We test our method on the on-policy algorithm PPO \cite{schulmann.2017}, as it is most widely used in robotics \cite{Lee.2020, Kaufmann.2023}.
-We use the default hyperparameters for the PPO learner from \texttt{stable-baselines3} \cite{stable-baselines3}, unless stated otherwise in \autoref{tab:training_hps}.
-The observations and actions correspond to the defaults in the respective environments.
+\textbf{Policies.} We test our method using the on-policy algorithm PPO \cite{schulmann.2017}.
+We use the default hyperparameters for PPO from \texttt{stable-baselines3} \cite{stable-baselines3}, unless stated otherwise in \autoref{tab:training_hps}.
 We normalize the observations using the running mean and standard deviation during training.
-As we train cyclic locomotion tasks and incorporate a style reward, we additionally provide a phase variable $\phi$ as input to the policy, as described in the next section.
-Note that the phase variable is only required for the style reward, but not for our latent action priors.
+We additionally provide a phase variable $\phi$ as input to the policy as required for the style reward as described below.
+The phase variable required for the style reward, but not for our latent action priors.